jvanasco/facebook_utils/README.md

 facebook_utils
 ==============

-This library was created when a lot of things were possible with the Facebook Graph API and their official Python SDK did not offer some features and was no longer maintained.
+This library was created when a lot of things were possible - or worth doing - with the Facebook Graph API, and their official Python SDK did not offer some features and was no longer maintained.

-Their Graph API quickly lost many of the features.
-They pushed for a new Business API and SDK.
-Neither are good or worth using.
+Facebook's Graph API quickly lost many of it's worthwhile features.
+Eventually, they pushed for a new Business API and SDK that focuses on other things.
+Neither are particularly useful to accomplish the previously capable tasks.
+The utility of the Facebook service itself is increasingly questionable as well.

-This library is lightly maintained to support legacy projects that are migrating off the graph API and Facebook login.
-It is not intended for robust usage, as their API is no longer capable of robust usage.
+This library has been lightly updated to support legacy projects that once used the Graph API and Facebook Login.
+This library is not intended for robust usage or long term use.

-The current project goals are to have proper typing and modern Python support as projects move off.
+The current project goals are to have proper typing and modern Python support for the remaining API utilities as projects move off this package and/or Facebook's API.
 New features are not intended, only increased code quality and integration.

+Several tests are broken, as the functionality appears to longer work.
+Specifically, the unauthenticated tests for "test_graph__get_object_single" and "test_graph__get_object_multiple" no longer work, as they attempt to get the Facebook graph IDs for URLs - which is no longer supported via the Graph API.

+Additionally, all tests will fail once API Rate Limits are exceeded.

 -----